zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 ******************************************

 This section explains how the Makefiles within the folders of your application link it to the kernel.
-The build system's will assume that there is an application's root folder with a :file:`src` folder containing all source files.
+The build system's Makefile will assume that the application's root folder has a :file:`src` folder containing all source files.
 The name of the folder can be changed to whatever name suits your needs.
 The :file:`src` folder can have as many subfolders as needed but all folders must contain a Makefile.